Funds

 Monthly Budget More than $2000

-Spain continues to attract Americans moving abroad for its Mediterranean climate, excellent quality of life, and vibrant culture.
+Spain pulls in Americans for its Mediterranean climate, its quality of life, and its culture.

-The country blends modern cities like Madrid and Barcelona with peaceful coastal towns where life moves at a slower pace which is perfect for improving work life balance.
+You get modern cities like Madrid and Barcelona alongside quiet coastal towns where the pace slows right down, which does wonders for work-life balance.

-Spain’s residency visa options include the Non-Lucrative Visa for retirees and the Digital Nomad Visa for remote workers earning from abroad.
+Two residency routes stand out: the Non-Lucrative Visa for retirees and the Digital Nomad Visa for remote workers earning from abroad.

-After maintaining legal residency for five years, Americans can apply for permanent residency, opening the door to eventual citizenship and full integration into the EU.
+After five years of legal residency, Americans can apply for permanent residency, which sets up eventual citizenship and full integration into the EU.

 Flag of Mexico